rhytCode/EmbeeraYo/README.md

 # EmbeeraYo
-A web appliction to do a alot of things
+A web appliction to do a alot of things. among others